copilot-jp/project-sprint/en/index.md

 [Tutorial]

-Tutorial provides step-by-step explanations of the basic concept of Project Sprint (PJS) and how to put them into practice, also you can implement PJS into actual projects while reading Tutorial.
+Tutorial provides step-by-step explanations of the basic concept of Project Sprint (PJS) and how to put them into practice.
+Also, you can implement PJS into actual projects while reading Tutorial.

 [Essentials](essentials/index.md)